openxc/openxc-python/docs/code-generation.rst

 ``speed`` - The CAN bus speed in Kbps, most often 125000 or 500000.

-``max_message_frequency`` - The default maximum frequency for all CAN messages when using the raw passthrough mode.
-To put no limit on the frequency, set this to 0 or leave it out.
-If this attribute is set on a CAN bus object, it will override any default set at the message set level.
-This value cascades to all CAN message objects for their ``max_frequency`` attribute, which can also be overridden at the message level.

 ``raw_can_mode`` - Controls sending raw CAN messages (encoded as JSON objects) from the bus over the output channel.
 Valid modes are ``off`` (the default if you don't specify this attribute), ``filtered`` (if messages are defined for the